pixijs/filters/filters/simple-lightmap/README.md

-# simple-lightmapFilter
+# SimpleLightmapFilter

-PixiJS v4 filter to render DisplayObject as simple-lightmap text.
+PixiJS v4 filter to create a light-map from a texture.

 ## Installation